tylerpierce683/cs408-letter-format/README.md

 in this class JSDoc is almost identical to JavaDoc.
 Read the short [getting started guide](https://jsdoc.app/about-getting-started.html) for all the details in using JSDoc.

-## Task 5 - Running and Debugging Grading Scripts
+## Task 5 - Running Grading Scripts

 For each lab you will be given a set of grading scripts that you should run.
 These scripts are [QUnit](https://qunitjs.com/intro/#in-the-browser) tests that are run in the browser.
 All you have to do is uncomment them and they will run automatically!
+You can debug your unit tests just like any other Javascript program as shown in Task 2.

 ```html
 <!doctype html>